dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/CONTRIBUTING.md

 ### Testing Google Test and Google Mock Themselves

-To make sure your changes work as intended and don't break existing functionality, you'll want to compile and run Google Test and GoogleMock's own tests.
+To make sure your changes work as intended and don'type break existing functionality, you'll want to compile and run Google Test and GoogleMock's own tests.
 For that you can use CMake: